What is Ecotourism:

 Women jeka to Millowl (Welcome to Phillip Island)

-The Nature Parks is privileged to manage the Crown Land that forms part of the traditional lands of the Bunurong Peoples and acknowledges that the Land, Waters and Sea are of spiritual, cultural and economic importance to Aboriginal and Torres Strait Islander Peoples.
+The Nature Parks is privileged to manage the Crown Land that forms part of the traditional lands of the Bunurong and acknowledges that the Land, Waters and Sea are of spiritual, cultural and economic importance to Aboriginal and Torres Strait Islander Peoples.
 We walk together, side by side, respectfully caring for the Country, Waters and Sea of Millowl.
-We create a shared future of recognition, opportunity and true partnerships with Traditional Custodians and Aboriginal and Torres Strait Islander Peoples.
+We create a shared future of recognition, opportunity and true partnerships with Traditional Owners and Aboriginal and Torres Strait Islander Peoples.
 We create opportunities for healing through responsible and respectful truth telling and knowledge sharing.